oamam/salmon/README.md

 Create a database for devlopment and a user using the sequel pro.

-But I abondon to use mariadb installed by homebrew because it can not use CURRENT_TIMESTAMP.
+But I abandon to use mariadb installed by homebrew because it can not use CURRENT_TIMESTAMP.

 Mariadb uninstall